 Changes and setbacks are an inevitable part of every company’s journey.
-At some point, most organisations will have to pivot without much planning just to survive and stay competitive.
+At some point, most organizations will have to pivot without much planning just to survive and stay competitive.

 But putting culture on the backburner is overlooking why change is so painful for employees.